sush1lemon/nuxt-socket.io/README.md

 A junky a way to use socket.io with nuxt 3 nitro server

 ### How does this works?
-By using a custom build of nitropack that contains the socket.io server

-By creating custom preset and a custom entry file, we can add the socket.io server.
+By using a custom build of nitropack that contains the socket.io server, creating custom preset and a custom entry file, we can add the socket.io server.

 ### Related Files